 Sonos headphones price: It's rumored they'll cost $300 / £220 / AU$400.

 Sonos headphones design: Patents suggest we're in for Sony WH-1000XM5-style over-ear headphones (though true wireless earbuds are also possible).

 Sonos headphones features: The first Sonos headphones will apparently come with Wi-Fi connectivity, the ability to swap music with Sonos speakers, active noise cancellation, and voice assistant support.

 Sonos headphones release date

-Word of a pair of Sonos headphones first came about in 2019, and we've seen a steady influx of patents from the company since then - and the recent acquisitions of audio company RHA and Bluetooth start-up T2 Software suggests Sonos is expanding in preparation for the new cans.
+Word of a pair of Sonos headphones first came about all the way back in 2019, and we've seen a steady influx of patents from the company since then – and the recent acquisitions of audio company RHA and Bluetooth start-up T2 Software suggests Sonos is expanding in preparation for the new cans.